eclipse-cyclonedds/cyclonedds/docs/GettingStarted/CycloneGettingStarted.md

 ```

 After writing the data to the writer, the _DDS-CXX Hello World_ example check if there still have matching subscriber(s) available.
-If there is matching subscriber(s), the example waits for 50ms and start publishing the data again.
-If no matching subscriber is found, then the publisher program be ended.
+If there is a matching subscriber(s), the example waits for 50ms and start publishing the data again.
+If no matching subscriber is found, then the publisher program is ended.

 ```
 return EXIT_SUCCESS;